jacob-roling/jippitty/README.md

    jippitty [global options] command [command options]

 DESCRIPTION:
-   jippitty is a Teletypewriter (TTY) for ChatGPT hence the name, a combination of 'jippi' for the 'GP' in 'ChatGPT' and 'tty' the abbreviation of Teletypewriter.
+   JippiTTY is a Teletypewriter (TTY) for ChatGPT hence the name, a combination of 'Jippi' for 'GP' in 'ChatGPT' and 'tty', the abbreviation of Teletypewriter.

 COMMANDS:
    list     List all conversations